 Q: How much will it cost me to obtain legal services?

 A: The cost of legal services depends on the type of case you have.
 At Miller Law Group, PLLC, we take personal injury and wrongful death cases on a contingency fee basis.
 This means that there is no attorney’s fee unless you recover for your case.
 Upon recovery, the attorney fee is a percentage of the recovery.
 If you would like to discuss this further, please contact our office and we would be happy to discuss the specifics of your case.

 Q: Will I have to go to court?

 A: Ultimately, you get to make this decision.
 At Miller Law Group, our goal is to get the responsible party or their insurance carrier to offer you a fair settlement as quickly as possible.
 If the responsible party or insurance carrier deny your claim or refuse to pay you a fair amount, it may be necessary to go to court to enforce your rights.

-Q: I am not sure about hiring an attorney, but I was injured and the insurance company is not offering a fair amount.
+Q: I am not sure about hiring a personal injury lawyer, but I was injured, and the insurance company is not offering a fair amount.
 What should I do?

 A: The insurance company representing the person responsible for your injuries is not there to protect you.
 Their goal is to get you to settle your claim for the least amount of money possible.
 The insurance company understands that, quite frequently, after an injury, people are in a difficult financial situation because of the need to take time off work and based on medical bills incurred as a result of the accident.
 Based on this information the insurance company may offer substantially less than may be recoverable under North Carolina law in hopes that you will settle due to the pressure you are under.